alexanderatallah/redbase/README.md

   }
 }

-// Options can also use your own ioredis instance if already defined,
+// Options can also use your own Redis instance if already defined,
 // as `redisInstance`
 const db = new Redbase<MyValue>('myProject', { redisUrl: 'redis://...' })